-P&O buffets replaced by cafes and restaurants
+P&O replaces buffets with cafes and restaurants

 P&O Cruises has revealed a bold move to discontinue buffet dining from their newer ships and revolutionise cruise dining.
 In the place of the P&O buffets, passengers can expect more modern food outlets and gourmet delights.